Jespermellbye/Azure_Honeypot_project/README.md

 - `logs/` – `nsg_flowlog.json`, `securityevents_4625.csv`, `geoip-summarized.csv` (watchlist).
 - `scripts/` – `az_commands.txt`, `kql_queries.txt`, `map.json`.
 - `figures/` – derived visualizations (geolocation map, top IPs, timelines).

----

-##  Final note
-The value of this project is not just in seeing that attacks occur — it is in using managed cloud tooling to **collect, enrich, and analyze real attack traffic quickly and reproducibly**.
-Azure gives a compact lab where SOC workflows can be practiced end-to-end without building complex on-prem infrastructure.